 “A murder occurs, many are suspected, all but one suspect, who is the murderer, are eliminated, the murderer is arrested or dies.”
 W H Auden, 1948.

 In 1944, in his canonical essay “The Simple Art of Murder”, Raymond Chandler first proposed a distinction between the traditional or classic murder mystery novel and his own realistic hard-boiled school.
-The term ‘detective fiction’ seems to apply more to this school.
-But really, these days the whole field has diversified to an extent where these distinctions are not particularly useful.
+Since Chandler appeared, the term ‘detective fiction’ has tended to apply more to this school.
+But the distinctions have always been subtle, and these days the whole field has diversified to an extent where they are not particularly useful.

 I tend to use the terms ‘murder mysteries’ and ‘detective fiction’ interchangeably.
 The crucial elements are a focus on a murder and a ‘whodunit’ question.